Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering: Clustering

-We take a pseudo-random initial condition and we compute consecutive iterations to generate a trajectory consisting of 20000 points.
-We consider the segment consisting of 20000 points, starting after 20000 initial iterations that we consider necessary to allow the dynamics to settle down on a global attractor.
+We take a pseudo-random initial condition and compute consecutive iterations to generate a trajectory $(x_n)$ consisting of $K=40000$ points.
+We discard the first $K_0=20000$ iterations and analyze the segment consisting of $K-K_0 = 20000$ points, starting after the $K_0$ initial iterations that we consider necessary to allow the dynamics to settle down on a global attractor.

-We apply the DBSCAN algorithm with the parameters $r$ and \textit{minPts} chosen in such a way that we ensure relatively low noise and maximize the silhouette score, a metric often used to evaluate how well clusters are formed \cite{Rousseeuw1987-silhouettes}.
+The time series for $x_n(1)$, illustrated in Figure \ref{time_series_gcm} for $n \in [K_0,K]$, reflects the expected dynamics, characterized by a sequence of ordered and chaotic phases.
+One can see intervals of various lengths with nearly constant amplitude within the interval, most prominently the wide interval between 35000 and 37500.
+Such intervals correspond to ordered dynamics, with the trajectory oscillating in the vicinity of an attractor ruin.
+The different amplitudes observed for such intervals correspond to different attractor ruins.
+One can also see intervals characterized by high irregularity of the amplitude.
+Such intervals correspond to chaotic transitions between the attractor ruins.
+We remark that it is sufficient to analyze the time series of a single variable in this case because the remaining variables exhibit similar dynamics.

+HDBSCAN has a single parameter that controls its action: the minimum requested cluster size.
+In order to choose an appropriate value of this parameter, we propose to try a few different numbers (e.g. between $50$ and $1000$) and choose the best one based on the silhouette score, a metric often used to evaluate how well clusters are formed \cite{Rousseeuw1987-silhouettes}.
+In our case, we computed the silhouette score for clusters found using HDBSCAN with the minimum cluster sizes of $50$, $100$, $150$, $200$, $300$, $400$, $500$, $600$.
+We obtained the best score in the case of $M=300$, so this is the parameter value that we chose for further considerations.

+We apply the HDBSCAN algorithm with the minimum cluster size set to $M=300$.
 Figure \ref{clusters_gcm} depicts the clusters obtained in this way.
-The algorithm successfully identified twelve clusters and there are also irregularly distributed scattered points in the space.
+The algorithm successfully identified $12$ clusters and left the irregularly distributed scattered points in the space classified as noise.

 The number of points within each cluster is provided in Table \ref{tab:gcmclusters}, together with the number of points that were not assigned to any of the clusters (noise).
-Note that noise constitutes approximately $34\%$ of all the points.
+Note that noise constitutes approximately $29\%$ of all the points.
 There are $12$ clusters containing around $1000$ points each.

+The trajectory exhibits characteristic movement between specific clusters.
+It can be summarized by means of a transition matrix $T$ whose rows and columns correspond to the clusters, with the first row and the first column additionally corresponding to the noise, defined as follows: